JohnsonQu1999/VI_A/README.md

 Note: As the Arduino UNO only has 12 pins this program will only implement KEY[0..3] and SW[0..7].
 It would take 66 pins to implement all 4 keys, 10 switches, 10 ledr's and 6 7-segs.

 Note: Actually, if I wrote an accompanying verilog top level module that students must use I could implement a custom read-write protocol. log(66)/log(2) = 7 bits to select which pin.
 1 bit read.
 1 bit write.
 1 bit data.
 For a total of 10 bits which could actually work!
-Lets just stick with the video feed for now though...
+Lets stick with the video feed for now though because it doesn't require students to use a top level module they don't yet understand.